stylesplugin/styles/readme.txt

 No!
 Styles is very careful about only loading what is needed to get its job done.
 Once you're done editing, stylesheets are cached and loaded for your sites users as quickly as possible.

 == Changelog ==

+= 1.0.5 =
+* Fix: Resolve blank screen that could appear when installing on a new theme.

 = 1.0.4 =
 * Fix: Correctly set outer background color